schneidexe/tfp/README.md

 # tfp

-Use `terraform` with pattern matching on targets.
+Use `terraform` with regex patterns for targets.

 ## Usage